sslab-gatech/portal/how-to-map-trusted-untrusted-page-to-realm-RMM-part.md

-smc_rtt_init_ripas: when the HIPAS is unassigned, usually when the new page is inserted into the REALM while its creation, the RIPAS can be initialized as RAM through this RMI call.
-Also, RIPAS can only be set for the last RTTE.
-Therefore, if the target page is not the leaf, then it returns the current level and make the host to generate RTT before changing the RIPAS of the entry.
-Basically the kernel implementation invokes RTT_INIT_RIPAS and RTT_CREATE RMI calls multiple times until the RIPAS can be successfully changed.

 set_memory_encrypted is the RSI call invoked from the realm kernel.
 It sets the specific memory area from EMPTY RIPAS to MEMORY RIPAS.